stonysystems/mako/README.md

 ## Mako: Speculative Distributed Transactions with Geo-Replication (OSDI'25)

+NOTE: This is the archive of the Mako prototype evaluated in the OSDI '25 paper.
+For its follow-up development, refer to this [repo](https://github.com/makodb/mako).

 First, please prepare a local server (e.g., your own laptop), and this server can access to all Azure servers.
 Let's assume the server name is "zoo-002".
 All Azure servers are managed via NFS.

 On zoo-002